Incident DetailsCause of Death:

 In his third trial, he was convicted of first-degree murder and sentenced to life in prison.
 In 1894, he was granted parole and in 1904, the governor granted him a pardon.

-The fourth inmate, serving time for grand larceny, was found guilty and sentenced to death.
+The fourth, a 32-year-old inmate serving time for grand larceny, was found guilty and sentenced to death.
 In his second trial, he pleaded guilty to manslaughter and sentenced to 10 years at hard labor.
 On his deathbed in 1879, he confessed to being the shooter.

 Custody Officer Chamberlain was single and survived by his parents.